Identity theft occurs when someone uses your personal information and impersonates you to commit fraud.

 3. The dark web

-The dark web is often where your personal information ends up after it has been stolen.
+Once your data has been stolen, it often ends up on the dark web.
 Hackers don't necessarily steal your information to use it themselves, but choose to sell it to others instead.

 The dark web is a hidden network of websites that are not accessible through normal browsers.
 People who visit the dark web use special software to hide their identities and activity, making it a popular place for criminals.
 If your information ends up on a "marketplace" on the dark web, anyone can buy it.